Bespoke tailoring T&Cs

 - What these terms cover.
 These are the terms and conditions on which I supply my products to you.

-- you are buying products from me wholly or mainly for your personal use (not for use in connection with your trade, business, craft or profession).
+- buying products from me wholly or mainly for your personal use (not for use in connection with your trade, business, craft or profession).

 - Who I am.
-I am Anunita Majumdar, a sole trader established in England and Wales.
-My address is 1 Ringmore Road, Walton on Thames, Surrey, KT12 3DQ.
+I am Anunita, a sole trader established in England and Wales.
+My trading address is 1 Ringmore Road, Walton on Thames, Surrey, KT12 3DQ.

 - How to contact me.
-You can contact me by writing to me to the address set out above.
+You can contact me by using the “Contact Us” section on the website.

 - How I may contact you.
 If I have to contact you I will do so by telephone or by writing to you at the email address or postal address you provided to me in your order.